-General Living, All year - Security/Thermal (LIA)

-Site Series Rocky habitats on warm aspects rated up to High

-General Living, Summer - Security, Thermal, Food (LIS)

-Site Series • Riparian gullies, ravines, and floodplains, pond edges, brushy thickets rated up to High

-Structural Stage No effect on rating

-Shrub Density No effect on rating

-Range Condition Range maintaining cover of bunchgrasses and shrubs preferred

-Aspect No effect on rating

-Slope No effect on rating

-Soil Texture No effect on rating

-Soil Depth No effect on rating
+General Living, All year - Security/Thermal (LIA) Site Series Rocky habitats (exposed bedrock) rated up to High; talus rated up to Moderate Aspect Warm aspect and ridge rated up to High; no aspect up to Moderate; cool up to Low Soil Depth No effect on rating General Living, Summer - Security, Thermal, Food (LIS) Site Series Riparian gullies and floodplains, pond edges, and brushy thickets rated up to High.
+Other units with abundant shrub, CWD or rock cover up to Moderate.
+Structural Stage No effect on rating Range Condition Seral associations with few or no native bunchgrasses, and no sagebrush, rated down 1 (kc, cn, cg) Aspect Cool aspect for moist, densely-vegetated units (e.g., riparian gullies) rated down 1 Slope No effect on rating Soil Texture No effect on rating Soil Depth No effect on rating